-There is a fee for processing background checks through the criminal history unit.
+There is a fee for processing background checks through the Background Check Unit.
 However, these fees are waived for prospective foster or foster-to-adopt care for children placed by Child and Family Services (CFS).

 Fees for adoption through a private adoption agency or certified adoption professional are set by the individual adoption provider.
 Regardless of the type of adoption, your family will also need to retain the services of an attorney to finalize the adoption.